lebgoodyear/CMEECourseWork/README.md

 *Author: Lucy Goodyear*
 *Created: 10/10/19*
-*Last updated: 09/11/19*
+*Last updated: 27/11/19*

 This repository contains all the coursework for the first term of the CMEE Master's course.
+Each of the main directories contains its own readme detailing the exact contents and the system requirements to run each script.

 Each week contains a "Code", "Data", "Results" and "Sandbox" directory, where: